whitescape/done-vscode/README.md

 # README

-**EXPERIMENTAL**
+**Proof of Concept**

-Hitman is a VSCode extension for Done! app.
+Hitman is a coding time tracker for Done! app.
-Please follow link https://done-be-stage.herokuapp.com for better explanation.

 ## Known issues

-Hitman detects Git projects only.
+Hitman detects Git folders only.
-More to come.

-Not working on Windows.

 ## Features

-It's simple and silent.
+Simple and silent.
-Nothing but path of the active file is ever used or sent.
+Nothing but path of the active file is sent.

 ## Requirements

-Extension requires `hitman` cli to be installed.
-Please follow link above for better explanation.
+To see stats get Done! app TestFlight version at https://testflight.apple.com/join/7JgET9cr.
+No Android app available yet.

 ## Extension Settings
 No settings required.

-### 1.0.0
+### 0.1.0
 Initial release of the extension.